Pelvic Floor Exercises for Pregnant Women

 2. Exhale and push through heels to lift hips, forming a straight line.

-3. Engage glutes and pelvic floor at the top.
+3. Engage glutes and these muscles at the top.

 4. Hold for 3 seconds, breathing normally.